esterqb/esterqb/README.md

 👩🏻‍💻 I'm Ester from Palma del Río, in Córdoba, and I'm currently studying multiplatform application development at IES Antonio Gala. 👩🏻‍💻
+📚 I have a University Degree in English Studies by UNED 📚

 ## 📊 Currently learning:
 HTML5 / CSS3 / Java ☕ / Python 🐍